It’s important to understand the role of certificate authorities before making a choice

 Always Prefer Trusted Certificate Authorities

 There have been instances of SSL certificates being issued to spoof domains in the past.
 The fraudsters identify the weak link in the issuance process of the certificate authority and use the phishing technique to fool website visitors.
-From an online user’s point of view, it is virtually impossible to know it as the fraud websites consist of a green padlock, something that online users are told to look for religiously before making any transaction on the internet.
+From an online user’s point of view, it is virtually impossible to know it as the fraud websites consist of a padlock, something that online users are told to look for religiously before making any transaction on the internet.
 Hence, it is unquestionably essential to install the SSL certificates provided by a trusted certificate authority.

 The most trusted certificate authorities issue the SSL certificates by rigorously following the guidelines given by the CA/B forum, thus recognized by all leading web browsers.
 Leading tech giants such as Apple, Mozilla, and Google banned a Chinese certificate authority for issuing certificates deceptively.
 As a result, all the leading browsers stopped recognizing the certificates of that CA. You don’t want that to happen, do you?